keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 Note the following:

-* You populate one YAML file
+* Populate one YAML file per metric then apply all of them.
-that includes all the metrics for your cluster.
 * Each metric is assigned a unique `name`.
 * The value of the `spec.provider.name` field must correspond to the name assigned in a